 What Is Hydroquinone?

 Hydroquinone is an organic compound that can be found naturally in different fungi, plants and animals but was first synthetically produced in the 1800s for the purposes of developing black and white photography.
-Later on, in the beginning of the 20th century, the effects of Hydroquinone on the skin as a melanin inhibitor, antioxidant and skin lightener were discovered and the ingredient was put to use in topical skincare.
+Later on, in the beginning of the 20th century, the effects of Hydroquinone on the skin as a melanin inhibitor, and antioxidant were discovered and the ingredient was put to use in topical skincare.

 Is it Dangerous?